Applying for a provisional driving licence

-- Learning to Drive leaflet (PDF 2 MB)
+- Learning to Drive leaflet (PDF 281 KB) (DOE website)

 - Help with PDF files

-The new version of provisional licence, issued from 1 July 2011, has a green plastic photocard and a green and pink paper counterpart.
+The provisional licence, has a green plastic photocard and a green and pink paper counterpart.
 Further information is available in the information leaflet below.

-Applying for provisional entitlement for larger vehicles, minibuses and buses
+Applying for provisional entitlement for larger vehicles, buses or minibuses

-If you currently hold a valid full licence and want to add provisional entitlement to drive large vehicles, minibuses and buses you must complete the application form DL1 and the medical report form DLM1.
-These are available from main Post Office® branches, local vehicle licensing offices or MOT centres.
+If you currently hold a valid full licence and want to add provisional entitlement to drive large vehicles, minibuses or buses you must complete the DL1 application form and the medical report form DLM1.
+These are available from main Post Office® branches or MOT test centres.